RanranZhai/AF3_Complex/README.md

 ### Protein sequence
 The current `human_seqs.fasta` contains the protein sequence of human from [UniProt Reviewed (Swiss-Prot)](https://ftp.uniprot.org/pub/databases/uniprot/knowledgebase/complete/uniprot_sprot.fasta.gz).
-You can also use your own `.fasta` by changing the `-f` parameter.
+You can also use your own `.fasta` using the `-f`.